Type

 Diagnostic

-Evidence pertaining to a Molecular Profile’s impact on patient diagnosis
+Evidence pertains to a variant’s impact on patient diagnosis (cancer subtype)

 Prognostic

-Evidence pertaining to a Molecular Profile’s impact on disease progression, severity, or patient survival
+Evidence pertains to a variant’s impact on disease progression, severity, or patient survival.

 Predisposing